 Indonesia’s rupiah headed for a second weekly drop after overseas investors reduced holdings of the nation’s assets.
-The currency’s non-deliverable forwards dropped the most since September.
+The currency’s non-deliverable forwards dropped to the lowest level since October 2009.

 “The rupiah will continue to underperform as capital outflows reflect global risk aversion,” said Gundy Cahyadi, a Singapore-based economist at Oversea-Chinese Banking Corp.
 “Bank Indonesia is trying to smooth out volatility in the rupiah, but as it is, the market isn’t functioning perfectly since it is driven by fear.”

-The rupiah fell 0.4 percent this week to 9,393 per dollar as of 10:04 a.m. in Jakarta, according to prices from local banks compiled by Bloomberg.
-It rose 0.4 percent today after touching 9,483 the weakest level since December 2009.
+The rupiah fell 0.2 percent this week to 9,371 per dollar as of 4:33 p.m. in Jakarta, according to prices from local banks compiled by Bloomberg.
+It gained 0.6 percent today and touched 9,495, the weakest level since December 2009.